 The graph above is a comparison of two imprecise measures -- but the comparison can still be helpful.
-The blue bars show the number of home sales recorded in the HRAR MLS -- this does not include private sales (without a Realtor), nor new home sales directly from a builder.
-The red bars show the number of recorded Trustee past several years, and dropped to its lowest level (3.2%) in April 2016 that we have seen in many years.
-A low local unemployment rate and low mortgage interest rates continue to help our local housing market remain stable.
+The blue bars show the number of home sales recorded in the HRAR MLS -- this does not include private sales that did not involve a Realtor, nor new home sales directly from a builder.
+The red bars show the number of recorded

-Deeds.
+Trustee Deeds.
 Some foreclosed properties then show up again as REO properties.
-The foreclosure rate in our local market area is definitely trending downward, as there were 4.6 times as many home sales as foreclosures during 2013, 6.7 times as many home sales as foreclosures in 2014, and 8.1 times as many in 2015.
+The foreclosure rate in our local market area is definitely trending downward, as there were 6.7 times as many home sales as foreclosures in 2014, 8.1 times as many home sales as foreclosures in 2015 and 9.6 times as many in 2016.